2000 Zambian census: Disability

-The census computed disability based on whether the respondent was blind or visually impaired, partially sighted, deaf or dumb, hard of hearing, mentally ill, historically suffered mental disorders, mentally retarded or physically challenged.
+The census computed disability based on whether the respondent was blind or visually impaired, partially sighted, deaf or dumb, hard of hearing, mentally ill, historically suffered mental disorders, intellectually disabled or physically challenged.
 There were a total of eight disabilities thus considered compared to 1990 census when only five disabilities were counted.
 The loss of feelings in fingers as defined by United Nations was not considered as disability for the survey.
 There were 256,690 persons in the country, constituting 2.7 per cent of the population, who were disabled.
 Western Province had 4 per cent disabled individuals, while Copperbelt had only 0.4 per cent disabled persons.
 The major reasons of disability were computed on account of diseases (38.4%), followed by injury (17.2%), prenatal causes (13.7%) and others (9%).
 The disabled were higher in rural areas compared to urban and males formed 53 per cent of disabled.